Last updated: May 3, 2021

 Alternatively, you can mix up this setup with another CRM or marketing automation tool of choice.
 Outfunnel’s App connector will work similarly (and in a similar budget range) for Pipedrive-marketing integrations as well as for CRM to ActiveCampaign integrations for example.

 A powerful, elegant combination of tools that gives you the key information you need to understand revenue driving action, without the need for multiple, complex platforms.
 For most small-medium scale businesses, this is what you need for sales and marketing harmony.

 If you’re looking for a deceptively simple CRM and marketing automation pairing, look no further than Pipedrive (as your sales CRM) and Outfunnel’s simple email tool for marketing automation.

 I say “deceptively” because at this price point, the Pipedrive Outfunnel combo is way more powerful than it has any right to be.

 When it comes to Pipedrive CRM and email marketing software, Outfunnel is more than capable of handling email duties.
 In fact, I would go so far as to say in many cases, you don’t even need a standalone email marketing platform, like Mailchimp.

 You see, one of the things Mailchimp has over Outfunnel (in terms of email) is it’s fancy email builder.
 But, the reality is, for B2B sales these kinds of design-heavy emails often don’t correlate with better sales performance.
 (If you didn’t know this already, it’s high time you sign up for this free B2B email marketing crash course.
 Thank me later.)

-Ecommerce, sure.
+B2C emails, such as eCommerce marketing, sure.
 Show off your products, make them look nice.